gnif/LookingGlass/doc/build.rst

 .. warning::

-   The Host Application is a legacy frame producer.
+   The Host Application is a legacy server application.
 New installations should use the prebuilt :doc:`Looking Glass IDD <install_idd>`.
 These build instructions are retained for the complete matching B7 stack described in :ref:`legacy_host_policy`.